sylviaploeckinger/CoolingTables/README.md

 # CoolingTables
-Graphical user interface to explore the CoolingTables from Ploeckinger et al (in prep.)
+Graphical user interface to explore the CoolingTables from Ploeckinger & Schaye (2020)

 Use this GUI by typing in the terminal: